 See, it’s not very common to find inexpensive guitars that are durable and sound amazing.
 The craftsmanship and high-quality materials alone set this guitar above its contenders on the same price range.

-Let’s find out what we find so special about this guitar and help all of you acoustic lovers find your next acoustic guitar.
+Let’s find out what we find so special about the Seagull S6 acoustic guitar and help all of you acoustic lovers find your next acoustic guitar.

 First of all, take a look at the guitar and its mid-level price tag.
 It belongs at the mid-level choices, which might not be very attractive for total beginners.
-If you’re looking for a super budget acoustic guitar, take a look at this guide instead.
+If you’re looking for a super budget acoustic guitar, take a look at our acoustic guitar guide.